 What Determines the Size of My Breasts?

 Your boobs may continue to grow or shrink depending on your age.
 Breasts start growing at puberty.
-Not all teens can have breasts at the same time.
+Not all teens start developing breasts at the same time.

 As you get older, your breast tissues will begin to shrink because of tissue dehydration.
-Later on, your breast will sag and get smaller.
+Later on in life, your breasts will start to sag and get smaller.

 Pregnancy and Nursing